 Burnsville Savage Lions Club History

-The Burnsville Savage Lions Club has been, for over forty years, one of the best kept secrets in its community.
-Since its inception in 1966 as the Burnville Lions Club, the club has had an important, if not almost invisible, presence in the Burnsville/Savage area, following the Lions motto of “We Serve” faithfully.
+The Burnsville Savage Lions Club has been, for almost 50 years, an active member of the community.
+Since its inception in 1966 as the Burnville Lions Club, the club has been invovled a a variety of volunteer activites that may have changed from time to time, but always follow the Lions motto of “We Serve” faithfully.

 The club, which was sponsored by Lions clubs from Farmington and Lakeville, was originally chartered with 31 members, all men, with Robert Stumm as its first president.
-The club welcomed women into the fold in 1992, and now has as many women as men.
-Today, we boast a membership of over 50 members, almost evenly split between women and men, many of whom are husband and wife duos.
+The club welcomed women into the fold in 1992.
+Today, we boast a membership of over 50 members almost evenly split between women and men, and representing all aspects of the communities we serve.

 During its first 15 years, the club raised over $40,000 through events such as pancake breakfasts, Las Vegas nights, White Elephant sales, popcorn and light bulb sales, and more.
 One notable donation made by the club was the electronic scoreboard and Pates Stadium at Burnsville High School, which is still in use today.